michaelmahung/Roguebeat/README.md

 Trio Games is a group comprised of three members from Black Engine Games.

-Trio is a project created to follow the dissolving of Slumber - and is planning to be released on multiple platforms.
+RogueBeat is a project created to follow the dissolving of Slumber - and is planning to be released on multiple platforms.

 My role on this project is more varied than before.
 Since there is a smaller team, we all are